CaptainTron/Vercel-backend/README.md

 │   ├── package.json
 │   └── script.js       - This Will build logs and publish it on redis server ├── s3-reverse-proxy
-│   ├── Dockerfile      - Dockerfile
+    ├── Dockerfile      - Dockerfile
-│   ├── index.js        - this will help us to view the webpage.
+    ├── index.js        - this will help us to view the webpage.
-│   ├── package-lock.json
+    ├── package-lock.json
-│   └── package.json
+    └── package.json
-└── structure.txt

 3 directories, 15 files
 ```